Judge to sentence actor Danny Masterson to prison for two rapes

 Prosecutors argued Masterson, 47, had relied on his status as a prominent Scientologist to avoid accountability.

-Masterson was found guilty at a re-trial after another jury was unable to reach a verdict in 2022.
+Masterson was found guilty at a re-trial after the first jury was unable to reach a verdict in 2022.

 On Thursday, Judge Charlaine Olmedo will allow the victims to deliver impact statements before the sentencing.